matloff/TidyverseSkeptic/README.md

 by beginners.
 After being presented with some examples, beginners have no trouble using either of them in a new setting of similar type.
 The Tidy version requires two function calls rather than one for base-R.
-But again, both versions are simple, so let's call it a tie.
-But is it certainly not the case that the Tidy version is *easier* to learn.
+But again, both versions are simple (and the **tapply()** one is a bit more cluttered), so let's call it a tie.
+But is it certainly not the case that the Tidy version is *easier to learn*.

 ## Case study:  Tidy's banning the $ sign and brackets